 Your work towards a Council or Board vote

 At their May and June in-person meetings, Regional Council delegates also voted on the Remit, which passed unanimously or vey nearly so in all cases.
 However, the real work lies in pastoral charges.
 Every pastoral charge governing body has the responsibility to vote on this Remit before March 2024.
 And if your pastoral charge does not vote, that counts as a No vote.

 The homepage for this process is on the 44th General Council site, because this is part of GC44’s decision making.
-The study guide, video on frequently asked questions to date, and the materials for voting are all posted on this page (scroll to the bottom).
-The documents needed for voting have already been sent to pastoral charges, using ChurchHub contact information, but you can easily access them at the above link too.
+All the materials for voting are all posted on this page (scroll to the bottom).
+The documents needed for voting have already been sent to pastoral charges, using ChurchHub contact information, but you can easily access them here.

 Important additional context for your learning includes the Caretakers’ Calls to the Church; and the United Nations Declaration on the Rights of Indigenous Peoples.

 These are found in the section below.
 The conversation about this Remit is similar in each Regional Council, in part because Canadians have been raised with or taught the same general assumptions and stereotypes about Indigenous people and peoples.
 So we’ve opted to share resources from across the church so that you have access to a variety of voices and ideas.

 We will continue to update these throughout the Remit process, in addition to holding open meetings with resource people to help us have these conversations.
 If you have any questions or ideas for how best to hold these important conversations, please contact Julie Graham, Regional Minister: communications and justice (including right relations and Indigenous justice commitments), firstname.lastname@example.org

 Video of 23 November 2023 learning circle (approx. 90 minutes)